infotroph/Prairie_seq/project-log.md

 	- Modified `run_qiime.sh` to skip paired-end joining.
 First retaining unassigned reads as before: 389842 OTU!!
 OK, what if we throw out unassigned reads?
 I don't know how much barcode read quality correlates with sequence read quality, but "we're not sure which sample this sequence came from" is a pretty sound reason to exclude no matter how confident the base calls are.
 Result: 354771 OTU.

 	- How are these OTU distributed between samples?
 Core diversity analyses still error out expecting a non-empty `otu_table_mc2_w_tax_no_pynast_failures.biom`, but obtained alpha/beta diversity plots by going through the QIIME log and hand-editing the individual commands.
 Rarefaction curves show thousands of OTU in every sample, little difference by group. ==> I think I really need to clean up samples more before clustering.
 Did not save any of my hand-run diversity analysis code.

+* 2016-07-02:

+	- One more check before leaving diversity analyses for the moment: Added breakdowns by block, depth, sampleType.
+Predictably, no visible difference there either.
+Yes, next step is definitely to try harsher upstream quality filtering.